 Regardless of whether you want to add your pricing on your website or not, you still need to have a pricing area on your site.
 Why?
 Your clients will be looking for your pricing, so there needs to be a spot where you acknowledge that they have found what they’re looking for.

 I’m starting with no pricing because some photographers want clients to contact them for any pricing information.
 This is a great strategy, but you still need a pricing area to acknowledge what clients are looking for on your website.

-One step up from no pricing is a starting at price.
-This tell clients what they can expect your base price to be but still encouraged them to contact you for exact pricing.
+One step up from no pricing is starting at price.
+This tells clients what they can expect your base price to be but still encouraged them to contact you for exact pricing.